Mozahedul/setup-eslint-airbnb-prettier_in_react/README.md

 # In Visual Studio Code :
 To sort or organize import modules or dependency, use keyboard shortcut alt + shift + o

+# Prettier extension setting in visual studio code
+Select VS Code -> View -> Command Palette, and type: Format Document With Then Configure Default Formatter... and then choose Prettier - Code formatter.

 Follow the <a href="https://github.com/Mozahedul/setup-eslint-airbnb-prettier_in_react/blob/main/package.json">package.json</a> and <a href="https://github.com/Mozahedul/setup-eslint-airbnb-prettier_in_react/blob/main/.eslintrc.json">.eslintrc.json</a>